kocircuit/kocircuit/lessons/2-formulas/3-invocation.md

 An invocation formula with named arguments is expressed in the form:

-	<function_reference>(
+	<function_formula>(
 		<arg_name_1>: <formula_1>
 		...
 		<arg_name_n>: <formula_n>
 	)

-Here `<function_reference>` is either a functional reference literal (described in an earlier section) or it can be any formula that evaluates to a functional value.
+Here `<function_formula>` is any formula that evaluates to a functional value.
+Typically it is simply a functional reference literal (described in an earlier section).

 The arguments `<arg_name_x>` are argument name identifiers which will be passed to the function being called.
 The values assigned to the arguments, i.e.
 `<formula_x>`, are recursively formulas themselves.